 During the Forum, the finalists’ papers and research posters will be assessed by a jury of top academics and senior ECB staff members, taking into account votes cast by Forum participants.
 The winner will be announced by the President of the ECB during the Forum and will be awarded a prize of €10,000.

 Who can participate?

-We invite any students who are currently enrolled in a PhD programme in economics or finance to participate.
-The ECB is an inclusive institution and strives to reflect the diversity of the population it serves.
-We therefore encourage you to apply irrespective of your age, disability, ethnicity, gender, gender identity, race, religious beliefs, sexual orientation or other characteristics.
+Students who are currently enrolled in a PhD programme in economics or finance are invited to participate.
+The ECB is an inclusive institution that strives to reflect the diversity of the population it serves.
+Students are encouraged to apply irrespective of their age, disability, ethnicity, gender, gender identity, race, religious beliefs, sexual orientation or other characteristics.